inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 hitch the length and breadth of the Galaxy, struggle against terrible odds, win through and still know where his towel is, is clearly a man to be reckoned with.
-		-- Douglas Adams, "The Hitchhiker's Guide to the Galaxy" Literature is mostly about having sex and not much about having children.
+		-- Douglas Adams, "The Hitchhiker's Gui to the Galaxy" Literature is mostly about having sex and not much about having children.
 Life is the other way around.
-		-- David Lodge, "The British Museum is Falling Down" Your true value depends entirely on what you  compd with.
+		-- David Lodge, "The British Museum is Falling Down" Your true value pends entirely on what you  compd with.
 WRONG!
 The time spent on any item of the agenda [of a finance committee] will be in inverse proportion to the sum involved.